Rafael Devers Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Angels pitching staff ranks 23rd in MLB.
+- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 20th in the league.

-- The Angels' 3.70 team ERA ranks fifth across all league pitching staffs.
+- The Angels' 3.52 team ERA ranks fifth among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.